ginolhac/target-demos/README.md

 ```
 > targets::tar_make()
+No branching
-• start target ds_file
+▶ dispatched target ds_file
-• built target ds_file [0.695 seconds]
+● completed target ds_file [0.641 seconds]
-• start target ds
+▶ dispatched target ds
-• built target ds [0.176 seconds]
+● completed target ds [0.162 seconds]
-• start target anim
+▶ dispatched target anim
-• built target anim [48.762 seconds]
+● completed target anim [45.765 seconds]
-• start target all_facets
+▶ dispatched target all_facets
-• built target all_facets [0.007 seconds]
+● completed target all_facets [0.015 seconds]
-• start target gif
+▶ dispatched target gif
-• built target gif [0.005 seconds]
+● completed target gif [0.005 seconds]
-• start target report
+▶ dispatched target report
-• built target report [4.144 seconds]
+● completed target report [10.696 seconds]
-• end pipeline [54.083 seconds]
+▶ ended pipeline [57.85 seconds]
 ```

-The GIF animation takes roughly one minute, so it would be cumbersome to wait this time at each Rmarkdown knitting process.
+The GIF animation takes roughly one minute, so it would be cumbersome to wait this time at each Quarto rendering process.
-It is a good case for `targets`, the GIF will be re-run only if needed while you polish the Rmd report.
+It is a good case for `targets`, the GIF will be re-run only if needed while you polish the **qmd** report.

-See the output of re-reruning `tar_make()` again:
+See the output of re-running `tar_make()` again:

 ```
 > targets::tar_make()
+No branching
-✔ skip target ds_file
+✔ skipped target ds_file
-✔ skip target ds
+✔ skipped target ds
-✔ skip target anim
+✔ skipped target anim
-✔ skip target all_facets
+✔ skipped target all_facets
-✔ skip target gif
+✔ skipped target gif
-✔ skip target report
+✔ skipped target report
-✔ skip pipeline [0.27 seconds]
+✔ skipped pipeline [0.414 seconds]
 ```

-0.27 seconds versus 54.
+0.4 seconds versus 58.

 ## Cleaner coding with sourcing functions